santosh-more/node-seed/README.md

 otherwise

-git clone https://github.com/santosh-more/node-seed '<name of your node side project>'
+git clone https://github.com/santosh-more/node-seed "name of your node side project"

 If there will be any updates,I will definitly pushed it for you.